Automatic cleaning suspended over Christmas holidays

-- existing projects with exemptions will be re-enrolled when the reason for the exemption no longer applies.
+- Other projects have agreed exemptions.
+These exemptions are being removed, project by project, when the reason for the exemption no longer applies.
 We will contact each of these project teams at the time.

 The automatic cleaning feature is a programme of regular deletion of selected files from project directories in our nobackup file system.
 We do this to optimise the availability of this file system for active research computing workloads and to ensure NeSI can reliably support large-scale compute and analytics workflows.